 - 6-mgd water treatment plant (expandable to 12-mgd)

 - Design & Constr.
 Value: $1 Phase 1: $6,150,000; Phase 2 (estimated): $102,000,000

 The Town of Davie is upgrading its utility systems to allow for growth anticipated from two major redevelopment initiatives within the Towns utility area.
 These developments will create steep increases in demand for both potable water and wastewater treatment capacity.
 Furthermore newly created ocean outfall legislature and regulatory pressures have resulted in a need for the Town to implement a reuse program (tertiary treatment and high level disinfection).

 The Davie project was implemented through a two phase progressive design-build approach.
 The Phase 1 contract was awarded through a competitive bid process based on qualifications, and a negotiated price.
-At the conclusion of Phase 1 a Guaranteed Maximum Price (GMP) proposal was presented to the Town for Final Design & Construction Services.
-This was an open book process where the Town actively participated in the selection of sub-contractors and vendors
+At the conclusion of Phase 1 a guaranteed maximum price (GMP) proposal was presented to the Town for final design and construction services.
+This was an open book process where the Town actively participated in the selection of subcontractors and vendors.

 Problem Solving Strategy

 The permitting process and sheer number of permits necessary to implement this project in a timely fashion was a significant challenge for AECOM to overcome.
 To date, there have been approximately 25 permits obtained for federal, state and local authorities, excluding the actual building permits.

 AECOM assisted the Town in all matters related to land acquisition for the project.
 The main site for locating the facilities was purchased by the Town from a local university, and the process took more than three years to complete.
 Remote properties for locating four raw water wells and easements for the associated supply pipelines were also acquired by the Town from adjacent landowners.